1st Cycle Study: Civil Engineering BA

 Students finish the study by accomplishing the foreseen obligations totalling 180 credit points according to ECTS, including practical training and diploma thesis.

 Transfer between programmes shall mean termination of education in the student’s original study programme (first programme) and continuation of education in the first cycle academic study programme of Civil Engineering (second programme), in which a part of the completed study requirements from the first study programme are recognised as completed.

 Transfers are possible from the first cycle study programmes, and until their expiration also from the undergraduate study programmes adopted after June 11 2004, where the competences of the finished studies are comparable and according to the acknowledgement criteria at least half of the obligations according to ECTS from the first study programme related to compulsory courses of the second study programme can be acknowledged.
 Considering the scope of acknowledged obligations from the first study programme in the Republic of Slovenia or abroad student may enrol to the same or higher year in the second study programme.
 Transferring students shall fulfil the conditions for the enrolment to the second study programme.

-Applications of candidates for the transfer to the first cycle academic study programme Geodesy and Geoinformation and the scope of acknowledged obligations in the study programme will be examined individually by the Study Board of the Department of Geodesy.
-If in the procedure of acknowledging obligations for the purpose of transfer the candidate is approved at least the amount of credit points and those point that are required for the enrolment to a higher year of the first cycle academic study programme Geodesy and Geoinformation, the candidate may enrol to the higher year of the first cycle academic study programme Geodesy and Geoinformation.
+Applications of candidates for the transfer to the first cycle academic study programme Civil Engineering and the scope of acknowledged obligations in the study programme will be examined individually by the Study Board of the Department of Civil Engineering.
+If in the procedure of acknowledging obligations for the purpose of transfer the candidate is approved at least the amount of credit points and those point that are required for the enrolment to a higher year of the first cycle academic study programme Civil Engineering, the candidate may enrol to the higher year of the first cycle academic study programme Civil Engineering.